tonethar/IGME-330-Master/notes/HW-wc-3.md

 ## II.
 Start Code

 <!--- - Start files are here: [](_files/) -->
-- Here's a screenshot of the starting version.
-It has most of the fuctionality of the completed version, except that we are going to rewrite much of the app to use 3 web components
+- Here's a screenshot of the starting version
+- It has most of the fuctionality of the completed version, except that we are going to rewrite much of the app to use 3 web components

 ![screenshot](_images/_wc/HW-wc-9.png)